AlainParadis/wil/grad-show.md

 #### Social Media Team

 The social team promotes each student on all social channels with graphics that are coordinated with the Branding Team.
-Fundraising events are also posted to socials.
+Fundraising events are also posted to socials, along with documenting all the semester's happenings.

 #### Motion Team

-Produce and manage on-brand motion graphics for the web site, for event promotions, and for motion pieces that play at the Grad Show.
+Motion folks produce and manage on-brand motion graphics for the website, for event promotions, and for the motion pieces that play at the Grad Show.
+They also provide motion content to the social team.

 #### Photography Team